Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Summary and Future Work

 Several promising avenues remain for future research.
-First, the framework's inherent modularity allows seamless integration of future advances in cellwise imputation, provided they satisfy the necessary equivariance properties.
-Second, introducing a regularization parameter to relax the strict disjoint constraint would allow controlled variable sharing, potentially capturing more complex biological interactions.
+First, the framework's modularity allows the integration of future advances in cellwise-robust preprocessing and correlation estimation.
+Second, relaxing the strict disjoint constraint through controlled variable sharing could capture more complex dependence structures.
 Finally, extending this architecture to generalized linear models, such as logistic or Cox regression, would broaden its applicability to high-dimensional classification and survival analysis tasks.